azazar/Google-SERP-Parser/README.md

 # Google SERP Parser

-A small tool to load Google SERP results and parse them into a JSON or CSV format.
+A small tool to load Google SERP and parse them into a JSON or CSV format.

 ## Usage